 Analysis of Death of a Teacher

 The memory beings with the speaker seeing her teacher, the one who has passed away, sitting on her desk, “swinging [her] legs.”
-She is recalling these images and directing them at the teacher.
-She uses the second person pronoun, “you,” to speak towards the instructor.
+She is recalling these images and directing them to the teacher.
+She uses the second-person pronoun, “you,” to speak towards the instructor.

 The speaker is deeply moved by the verses she hears.
 It is like her “heart stumbled and blushed.”
 She was instantly drawn to the poet’s work and felt as if she was “fall[ing] in love” with the words themselves.
 This moment takes her out of her body, and away from the mundane world she is living in.
 Yeats’ poetry makes her re-see, and reanalyze, all the everyday objects around her.
 These include the wood of her desk.
-It appears to her now as the tree from which is came.
-She can feel the “scratch[es]”and know where it came from.
+It appears to her now as the tree from which is to come.
+She can feel the “scratch[es]” and know where it came from.

 By the time this experience starts to come to its conclusion, she has been completely grounded.
 She is fully living the here and now: the “present.”
 She again addresses these words to the teacher, explaining that this is the moment that she, “Miss,” created for her.